 Lisa addressed this in a development talk, explaining that hygiene is a critical factor in Joe & the Juice.
 David acknowledged the feedback and assured improvement, yet the issue continued.
 Employees were still seen handling food without gloves on his shifts.
-During a surprise audit, an inspector found that a cleaning task was not carried out during David's shift.
+During a surprise audit, an inspector found that a cleaning task was not carried out but logged as carried out during David's shift.